eduwr/prostakers/README.md

 ```

-This command will run `react-app` and `nest-app` in the same terminal concurrently in development mode.
+This command will run `react-app` and `nest-app` on port 3000 and 3001 respectively.
+They'll run in the same terminal
+concurrently in development mode.

 ## Hardhat Project